Bela Seshe: Critical reception

 Shomini Sen of IBNLive reviewed the story, describing it as a "poignant story of togetherness", while Arnab Banerjee of Hindustan Times reviewed that the overall story contained the "intricacies of a marital relationship".
 Sankhayan Ghosh of The Indian Express wrote that the "unusual story" of the film made it famous.

 Bela Seshe has been one of the most critically acclaimed films of all time.
 Amitabh Bachchan tweeted and wrote in his blog about the film.
 He even wrote an appreciation letter to Swatilekha Sengupta for her impactful performance in the film.

 Director Mahesh Bhatt and actor Madhavan Nair were so moved by the film that they wanted to remake the film; director Umesh Shukla wanted to make the film in Gujarati.
 Veteran Marathi actors Ramesh Deo and Seema Deo wanted to remake the film in Marathi.

 Veteran actors Rishi Kapoor and Neetu Kapoor have also praised the film.

 Music

 For the first time, composers Anindya Chattopadhyay and Anupam Roy collaborated in this film and the music became massively popular right from the day of its release, topping the charts.

 "O Thakur jeona bishorjon" by Upal Sengupta and Prashmita Paul became the most popular song of 2015.

 Marketing

-The film was associated with many brands as follows: